HomeGymAdvice.comUpdated April 2026

 View on Amazon

-The DMoose has one feature that stands out: it hangs higher on the door frame than most competitors.
-More overhead clearance when hanging, and a deeper stretch at the bottom of each rep — both matter more than you would expect once you are doing proper sets.
+The DMoose Doorframe Bar has one feature that stands out from cheaper competitors: it mounts higher on the door frame than most.
+More overhead clearance when hanging means a fuller range of motion at the bottom of each rep — your arms extend more fully, which matters for lat engagement. *(Price when reviewed: around $25 | View on Amazon)*

 Fits: Standard US interior door frames 24–36 inches wide.